raspberrypi-guide/raspberrypi-guide.github.io/docs/overview-guide.md

 ---

 ## Setting up and configuring
-First of all, let's make sure you have the [right hardware](getting-started/choosing-raspberry-pi-hardware.html) together.
+To start, let's first of all make sure you have the [right hardware](getting-started/choosing-raspberry-pi-hardware.html) together.
 Then let's [Install the operating system](getting-started/install-operating-system) on the micro-SD card or use a pre-installed [NOOBS card](https://github.com/raspberrypi/noobs/blob/master/README.md){:target="_blank"}.
 If you do not have a keyboard, mouse and screen follow a couple more steps to [create a headless setup](/getting-started/raspberry-pi-headless-setup).

 Now plug-in the SD-card and connect the power to start your Raspberry Pi for the first time.
 Upon first boot let's  [configure your Raspberry Pi](/getting-started/raspberry-pi-configuration), such as to change the default password and hostname, enable various options, and make sure everything is up-to-date.
 For security measures you may also want to [change the default username](/networking/raspberry-pi-security).
 To get to know how to use the Raspberry Pi, the Raspberry Pi Foundation has a [great beginners tutorial](https://projects.raspberrypi.org/en/projects/raspberry-pi-using){:target="_blank"}.